 Massanutten Synclinorium Virtual Field Trip via GigaPan

 There are a bunch of GigaPan images hosted on this page, gathered here to supplement a Field Studies in Geology course to examine these sites in the northern Shenandoah Valley, Massanutten Range, and Fort Valley of Virginia (all part of the Massanutten Synclinorium).
+If any of the images don’t load up at first and appear as black rectangles, try clicking the “refresh” button in the upper right corner of the embedded GigaPan.
+It looks like this:

 Stop 1: Conococheague Formation exposed at Mulberry Run